BlockstreamResearch/bip-frost-dkg/README.md

     return setup, setup_id
 ```

-Compare the setup identifier with every other participant out-of-band.
+The participants compare the setup identifier with every other participant out-of-band.
-If some other participant presents a different setup identifier, abort.
+If some other participant presents a different setup identifier, the participant aborts.

 ```python
 def recpedpop_round1(seed, setup):